Driver's license: United States

 The eligible age to first obtain a driver's license varies substantially from state to state, from 14 years, three months, in South Dakota to 17 in New Jersey.
-In a majority of states one can obtain a license that allows driving without adult supervision by age 16, after passing the requisite tests.
+In a majority of states, one can obtain a license that allows driving without adult supervision by age 16, after passing the requisite tests.
 Since the driver's license is a commonplace document that carries much of the necessary information needed for identification, it has become the primary method of identification in the United States.
 Many driving permits and ID cards display small digits next to each data field.
 This is required by the American Association of Motor Vehicle Administrators' design standard and has been adopted by many US states.
+The AAMVA standard generally follows part 1 and part 2 of ISO/IEC 18013-1 (ISO compliant driving license).
+The ISO standard in turn specifies requirements for a card that is aligned with the UN Conventions on Road Traffic, namely the Geneva Convention on Road Traffic and the Vienna Convention on Road Traffic.

 In the United States, a holder of a driver's license is typically legally allowed to operate a motor vehicle up to 26,000 pounds if no hazardous materials and no more than 16 persons (driver included) are in the vehicle.
 Most jurisdictions that grant driver's licenses only permit the holder to operate a roadworthy vehicle consisting of four or more wheels.
-If not one must get a Grade M license which only allows for one to operate a vehicle with no more than three wheels, such as a tricycle.
+If not, one must get a Grade M license which only allows for one to operate a vehicle with no more than three wheels, such as a tricycle.
 To operate a two-wheel motorized vehicle with a sustainable speed greater than 30 mph requires an endorsement on the license, typically after successful completion of a theory (written) and practical test.

 On the federal level, motor vehicles with a curb weight of GCWR of 26001 lb or more, a vehicle designed to transport 16 or more passengers (driver included), or a vehicle transporting hazardous materials can only be driven by an operator carrying a Commercial Driver License (Commercial Motor Vehicle Safety Act of 1986).
 Upon successful completion of theory and practical testing, endorsements can be applied to a CDL to allow legal transport of specialty types of goods: